Enoch-Lee-04/Severance/README.md

 ## Technical Details

-- The Lumon logo is created entirely with CSS using pseudo-elements to create the globe pattern
-- The teardrop shape in the "O" of LUMON is implemented with a CSS pseudo-element
 - The interface uses CSS grid for the number display and flexbox for layout
 - Drag and drop functionality uses the HTML5 Drag and Drop API
+- Simple Node.js server to serve the web files
+- Responsive design that works on various screen sizes

 ## Note